Samuels5/task9start/README.md

 Name: samuel Mulugeta

 website: https://task9start.vercel.app/app

+you can signup with your email or google account if you don't want to signup with your email you can use "finicih622@ploncy.com" as email you can use "s" as password

 steps for runing the up
 1, first clone the github repo using your terminal using the command